Benbrook Field

 Benbrook Field (Camp Taliaferro Field #3) is a former World War I military airfield, located 0.5 mi North of Benbrook, Texas.
 It operated as a training field for the Air Service, United States Army between 1917 until 1919.
 It was one of thirty-two Air Service training camps established after the United States entry into World War I in April 1917.

-After the United States' entry into World War I in April 1917, General John J. "Blackjack" Pershing invited the British Royal Flying Corps to establish training fields in Texas for the training of American and Canadians volunteers because of its mild weather.
+After the United States' entry into World War I in April 1917, General John J. "Blackjack" Pershing invited the British Royal Flying Corps to establish training fields in Texas for the training of American and Canadian volunteers because of its mild weather.
 After looking at sites in Dallas, Fort Worth, Waco, Austin, Wichita Falls and Midland, three sites were established in 1917 in the Fort Worth vicinity (known as the "Flying Triangle."), those being Hicks Field (#1), Barron Field (#2), and Benbrook Field (#3).

 Canadians named the training complex Camp Taliaferro after Walter Taliaferro, a US aviator who had been killed in an accident.
-Camp Taliaferro was headquartered under the direction of the Air Service, United States Army, which had an administration center near what is now the Will Rodgers Memorial Center in Fort Worth, Texas.
+Camp Taliaferro was headquartered under the direction of the Air Service, United States Army, which had an administration center near what is now the Will Rogers Memorial Center in Fort Worth, Texas.